drachenwald/dw-30-year/reg/index.md

 The pricing in the table below is for **members of SCA Inc or an affiliate**.
 For non-member pricing, add €5 to the pricing below.
 This additional €5 is per person; paying it once covers you for the entire event.
+Please note babies/children up to 2 years of age are free if camping or sleeping in their own cot/bed.

 <table class="table">
   <tbody class="table-group-divider">